arc-archive/arc-overlay-mixin/README.md

 ### Backdrop

-Set the `with-backdrop` attribute to display a backdrop behind the overlay.
+Set the `withbackdrop` attribute to display a backdrop behind the overlay.
 The backdrop is appended to `<body>` and is of type `<iron-overlay-backdrop>`.
 See its doc page for styling options.
 In addition, `with-backdrop` will wrap the focus within the content in the